sdegroot/iamgroot-blog-archetype/content/post/trading-a-well-paid-job-for-ultimate-freedom.md

 thumbnailImage: /images/travelling/other-side-of-the-world-thumbnail.png
 thumbnailImagePosition: left
 coverImage: /images/travelling/freedom-banner.jpg
+description: Sometimes you have to make a decision in your life that goes against everything you ever learned.
+Recently I made such a decision by quitting my job and buying a ticket to the other side of the world.
+And now the adventure begins...
 ---

 Sometimes you have to make a decision in your life that goes against everything you ever learned.
 Recently I made such a decision by quitting my job and buying a ticket to the other side of the world.